 Jessica Baldwin is Head of Collections & Conservation at the Chester Beatty.
 She trained as a paper conservator at Camberwell College of Art, London and worked in a number of conservation studios in England.
 In 1995 she was appointed paper conservator at Trinity College Library, Dublin, where she worked alongside a team of book conservators for eight years.
 In 2000 she took a one-year sabbatical in order to take up the Haas Advanced Fellowship in paper conservation at the San Francisco Museum of Modern Art.
-In 2003, Jessica joined The Chester Beatty Library as the Library’s first full-time conservator and was responsible for establishing the conservation department, which has now become an integral and vital part of the museum.
+In 2003, Jessica joined the Chester Beatty as the Library’s first full-time conservator and was responsible for establishing the conservation department, which has now become an integral and vital part of the museum.
 Her position was made permanent as Head of Conservation in 2007 and she was appointed Head of Collections in 2014.
-Sadly, Jessica doesn’t get to do much practical conservation work anymore but she is passionate about the profession and the Chester Beatty Collections.

 Kristine’s research interests include the conservation of Islamic manuscript material, early binding structures and the use of pigments and dyes in medieval manuscripts.
 She has taught and lectured internationally, and is a regular tutor at the Montefiascone Project in Italy.
-Kristine is also a member of ICRI and a co-opted board member of The Islamic Manuscript Association.
+Kristine is also a member of ICRI and a member of the Board of Directors of The Islamic Manuscript Association.

-Julia Poirier joined the team for a one-year Heritage Council Internship in 2012.
-Since 2013 she has been a contract book and paper Conservator at the Library.
+Julia Poirier is Book and Paper Conservator at the Library.
+She joined the team for a one-year Heritage Council Internship in 2012.
 Julia trained as a bookbinder in France before obtaining an MA in conservation of fine art, with a specialty on works of art on paper, from Northumbria University in Newcastle in 2010.
 After graduating, Julia worked as a paper conservator in private practices in Edinburgh as well as the special collection division of the University of Edinburgh, before joining the Derry and Raphoe Project conservation team in 2011.

 A growing personal interest in Islamic culture and material led her to visit countries including India and Uzbekistan.
 She also developed a strong interest in Japanese traditional conservation techniques and materials.
 She has attended workshops and placements with Japanese conservation experts and furthered her skills and travels by visiting Japan and traditional conservation studios and papermakers.
 Julia is an accredited member of the Institute of Conservator-Restorers in Ireland (ICRI) and currently the Membership Secretary.
 She is also a member of The Islamic Manuscript Association.